• Skip to primary navigation

 Courgette, tomato and mozzarella gratin.

-In this seasonal summertime dish, the courgettes are flavoured with garlic, onions and herbs before being topped with creamy mozzarella and fresh tomato slices.
+In this seasonal dish, courgettes are flavoured with garlic, onions and herbs before being topped with creamy mozzarella and fresh tomato slices.
 Grated grana padano and panko style breadcrumbs provide a crispy crunchy topping.

 The courgette, tomato and mozzarella bake needs just 25 minutes in the oven before you can tuck in!